Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Hopf-algebraic higher Kitaev model: Commuting-projector Hamiltonian model for oriented surfaces with cell decomposition from a crossed module of semisimple Hopf algebras

-We define a family of plaquette operators acting on $\mathcal{H}_L$, whose support is $P$ and set of the edges in the boundary of $P$. {The definition of the plaquette operators in our model follows that of the plaquette operators in the \HAKM\ \cite{buerschaper-et-al}, and reduces to the latter when $A = \CC$ (up to minor differences in conventions)}.
+We define a family of plaquette operators acting on $\mathcal{H}_L$, whose support is $P$ and set of the edges in the boundary of $P$. {The definition of the plaquette operators in our model follows that of the plaquette operators in the \HAKM\ \cite{buerschaper-et-al}, and reduces to the latter when $A = \CC$ (up to minor differences in conventions)}. {The starting point is the `1-holonomy operator' in \cite[Equation (5)]{Higher_Kitaev}.}

-Denote by $(e_1, \dots, e_n)$ the ordered set of edges in the boundary of $P$, starting at the base-point $v_P$ and going around the boundary in a counter-clockwise way with respect to the orientation of $\Sigma$.
-For $i = 1, \dots, n$ let $\theta_i = +1$ if the edge $e_i$ is oriented counter-clockwise along the boundary of $P$ and let $\theta_i = -1$ otherwise. {Cf. the very similar case of plaquette operators in the \HAKM\ in \cite[Definition 2.3]{balsam-kirillov} and \cite[Definition 1]{buerschaper-et-al}, our conventions are opposite.
-In \textit{loc cit} only the formula for the plaquette operators when all the edge orientations match the direction in which we go around the plaquette in is presented.
+Denote by $(e_1, \dots, e_n)$ the ordered set of edges in the boundary of $P$, starting at the base-point $v_P$ and going around the boundary in a counterclockwise way with respect to the orientation of $\Sigma$.
+For $i = 1, \dots, n$, let $\theta_i = +1$ if the edge $e_i$ is oriented counterclockwise along the boundary of $P$ (i.e. if $e_i$ is the first edge traversed proceeding counterclockwise along $\partial P$ from $\omega_{e_i}$); and let $\theta_i = -1$ otherwise.
+Figure \ref{fig:Plaquette} should clarify these conventions.

+{Cf. the very similar case of plaquette operators in the \HAKM\ in \cite[Definition 2.3]{balsam-kirillov} and \cite[Definition 1]{buerschaper-et-al}, our conventions are opposite.
+In \textit{loc cit} only the formula for the plaquette operators when all the edge orientations match the direction in which we go around the plaquette is presented.
 It is however understood \cite[\S 3.2]{buerschaper-et-al} that if an edge does not have the same orientation we first apply $S$ to the corresponding {edge tensor factor}.}

 \begin{definition} For any $\varphi \in H^*$, the \emph{plaquette operator $F_P^\varphi$ on $\mathcal{H}_L$ based at the plaquette $P$} is